DineshRinwa/DineshRinwa/README.md

 ### 🚀 About Me
 💻 I'm a passionate **Full Stack & Frontend Developer** with hands-on experience in **real-world projects**.
-🌱 Currently learning **Frontend & Backend Development** through projects, excited to explore in depth over time.
+🌱 I have completed Frontend & Backend Development through real-world projects and am excited to explore deeper as I continue learning.
 🔥 Passionate about **learning new tech stacks** and creating **beautiful, eye-catching projects** using modern animations.

 ---